whatl3y/txr/README.md

 with that server without doing anything else other than running the client "listener" command below.
-If you want to run a txr-server separately than the Heroku dyno, follow instructions below and be sure the point the TXR_HOST environment variable (or -p parameter) of your clients to the appropriate endpoint.
+If you want to run a txr-server separately than the Heroku dyno, follow instructions below and be sure the point the TXR_HOST environment variable (or -h/--host parameter) of your clients to the appropriate endpoint.

 ### Config